-The Japanese zelkova (Zelkova serrata) [plant family Ulmaceae] is a small to medium sized tree (about 50 ft) with branches extending straight upward in a sharp angle from a rather short trunk.
+The Japanese zelkova (Zelkova serrata) is a small to medium sized tree with branches extending straight upward in a sharp angle from a rather short trunk.
 The leaves are deciduous, oblong-ovate with sharp-toothed (serrated) edges.
 Bark is pale gray with horizontal lenticels, becoming mottled orange on older trunks.
 It is a common city tree but suffers from snow-induced branch breakage.
-Male and female flowers, small and green, appear on young shoots; they produce fleshy kidney bean-shaped fruit about ¼-inch in diameter.
+Male and female flowers, small and green, appear on young shoots; they produce fleshy kidney bean-shaped fruit.
 This tree is native to Japan, Taiwan and eastern China.
 The tree was introduced to the West by von Siebold in 1830.
 Resembling its relatives, the elms, it is resistant to Dutch elm disease and been promoted in recent years as a substitute for the American elm (Ulmus americana).
 In Japan, the wood is used for furniture, lacquer ware and trays.
 It grows in low lying river valleys where the soil is rich and deep.
 In Japan it grows as a forest tree.
 Many old Japanese temples especially in the Kyoto region are built of its strong and durable timber.
 This is a Dutch Elm disease resistant elm relative.

 Common name: Japanese Zelkova, Keyaki, Common Zelkova, Oriental-Elm

 Scientific Name (family and order): Zelkova serrata (Thunberg) Makino (Ulmaceae, Rosales)

 Species Origin: China, Japan, Korea